-Wait until the pain goes away or seek a diagnosis to find out exactly what's causing the back pain?
+Should I wait until the pain goes away, or should I seek a diagnosis to find out exactly what is causing the back pain?

-Acute pain is normal pain that warns you that you have been hurt, starting suddenly and usually ending in a short period of time.
-However, with chronic pain, the pain itself becomes a disease, lasting long after you have recovered and healed from your injury.
-It could last for weeks, months, or years and is usually diagnosed after 3 to 6 months of continuous pain.
+Acute pain is normal and warns you that you have been hurt.
+It starts suddenly and usually ends briefly.
+However, the pain itself becomes a disease in the case of chronic pain, lasting long after you have recovered and healed from your injury.
+It could persist for weeks, months, or years and is usually diagnosed after three to six months of continuous pain.